SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 ### Azure AD (for Internal Enterprise Applications)

-[Azure AD](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiDsL6i2a_mAhXijOYKHR5WAh8QFjAAegQIAxAB&url=https://azure.microsoft.com/en-au/services/active-directory/&usg=AOvVaw3X8CyXRWZ1KOOeEVYx0ubs) is Microsoft's cloud-based version of its traditional on-premises enterprise identity store - Active Directory.
+[Azure AD](https://azure.microsoft.com/en-au/products/active-directory/#overview) is Microsoft's cloud-based version of its traditional on-premises enterprise identity store - Active Directory.
 Azure AD is different in that it is fundamentally identity only (it doesn't provide endpoint and user management features such as Group Policy) and as such provides strong identity features not natively supported by AD, such as MFA and self-service password recovery.
 Being cloud-based, it can authenticate users anywhere in the world (rather than just on-premises on corporate computers).

 ::: good
-Advantages
+Advantages:
 :::

 * Many organizations already have AAD